savvyclutch/savvyclutch.github.io/_posts/2017-04-12-managing-technical-debt.md

 Without testing infrastructure team can’t create the tests, and, as result, developers have fear to make the changes.
 It’s not necessary to become crazy and move all resources to create tests for existing code, but developers have to have a possibility to creating the tests when they can and run in a regular bases.
 Without tests developers can’t effectively refactor code or implement a new features without introducing new bugs, so they should do all manual testing which is very ineffective, time-consuming and bad for team morale.
 I recommend to start from acceptance tests - with them team can cover most important features with the minimall effort, and, even better - get the documented domain logic.
 Having this infrastructure will give the opportunity to make project health better over the time.
-Without it this will likely never happen.
+Without it, this will likely never happen.

 Without configuration management it’s very hard not to introduce bugs on production because of difference between local machines and production machines and this can cause critical issues for application users.